openfga/openfga/README.md

 OpenFGA is designed to make it easy for developers to model their application permissions and add and integrate fine-grained authorization into their applications.

-It allows in-memory data storage for quick development, as well as pluggable database modules - with initial support for PostgreSQL.
+It allows in-memory data storage for quick development, as well as pluggable database modules.
+It currently supports PostreSQL and MySQL.

 It offers an [HTTP API](https://openfga.dev/api/service) and a [gRPC API](https://buf.build/openfga/api/file/main:openfga/v1/openfga_service.proto).
 It has SDKs for [Node.js/JavaScript](https://www.npmjs.com/package/@openfga/sdk), [GoLang](https://github.com/openfga/go-sdk) and [.NET](https://www.nuget.org/packages/OpenFga.Sdk).
 Look in our [Community section](https://github.com/openfga/community#community-projects) for third-party SDKs and tools.